Game Selection

 GGPoker is renowned for massive tournaments and innovative promotions.
 It frequently offers WSOP Circuit and Bracelet events online, giving Canadians a shot at prestigious titles.
 Regular series like the GGMasters and Omaholic events boast big prize pools.
 Canadian players (outside Ontario) participate in a global pool, while Ontario players join a fenced player pool per regulations.

-Promotions include a generous Welcome Bonus (usually a match bonus or free tickets), the Honeymoon for Newcomers challenge with up to $350 in rewards, and the Fish Buffet loyalty program offering up to 70% cashback.
+Promotions include a generous Welcome Bonus (usually a match bonus or free tickets), the Honeymoon for Newcomers challenge with up to $350 in rewards, and the Ocean Rewards loyalty program offering up to 80% cashback.

 Other promos are Bad Beat Jackpots, AoF jackpots for hitting straight flushes, daily leaderboards (Hold’em, Omaha, AoF, Spin & Gold) with thousands in prizes, and frequent freerolls.
 Ontario’s “Maple Rewards” promos add extra value for provincial players.
 Overall, tournament schedules are packed and promotions are a strong suit for GGPoker.